Knowledge Level: Intermediate

 Many riders struggle on climbs or want to ride them faster.
 Unfortunately, there are no magic bullets to improve your uphill prowess but, with some dedication and by following these top 10 tips, anyone can ride faster when the road kicks up.

 Nobody likes to hear it, there is no quick fix and you can’t just throw money at it but, if you are carrying excess weight, you are starting every climb with a major handicap.
 It is no coincidence that the Tour de France winning Sir Bradley Wiggins was significantly slimmer than when he dominated on the track.
-If you think you could do with shedding a bit of weight, follow this safe weight loss advice from Nigel Mitchell, Great Britain Cycling Team nutritionist.
+If you think you could do with shedding a bit of weight, follow this safe weight loss advice from the Great Britain Cycling Team nutritionists.

 More tough love we are afraid.
 The more hills you climb, the better you will get at them.
 Many sportives tend to seek out the hilliest routes they can find and, if you avoid hills in your training, you will always struggle when the road kicks up.